LauncherOne with B747-400 [Virgin Galactic]

 Originally it was to use the same WhiteKnightTwo (WK2) mother ship as the crewed suborbital SpaceShipTwo.
 Sometimes in 2014, the concept was scaled up for increased performance, using the larger NewtonThree and NewtonFour engines and a Boeing 747-400 carrier plane called "Cosmic Girl" replacing the smaller WhiteKnightTwo.

-A maiden launch is planned for 2017.
-Initially, LauncherOne missions will be staged from Mojave Spaceport.
+A maiden launch was planned for 2017, but was delayed to 2020.
+Initially, LauncherOne missions were staged from Mojave Spaceport.
 Virgin Orbit has completed launch assessments the primary launch site of the Mojave Air and Spaceport (MHV) in California and for a variety of operating locations including the Shuttle Landing Facility (SLF) at the Kennedy Space Center (KSC) in Florida, NASA Wallops Flight Facility (WFF) in Virginia.
-Virgin Orbit is prepared to obtain approvals to operate in locations other than Mojave based on customer interest.
-Newquay airport, Cornwall, in the UK is also planned as a launchsite.
-Guam has been selected as a launch base for low-inclination orbits.
+Virgin Orbit was prepared to obtain approvals to operate in locations other than Mojave based on customer interest.
+Newquay airport, Cornwall, in the UK was also selected (and eventually used) as a launchsite.
+Guam had been selected as a launch base for low-inclination orbits.
 Toowoomba in Australia was selected in 2022.
-Virgin Orbit is also assessing launch operations at Ellison Onizuka Kona International Airport in Hawaii and the former Roosevelt Roads Naval Station in Puerto Rico.
+Virgin Orbit was also assessing launch operations at Ellison Onizuka Kona International Airport in Hawaii and the former Roosevelt Roads Naval Station in Puerto Rico.
+Launches from Alcântara Launch Center in Brazil, and Spaceport Oita in Japan were also possible.

 Version | Aircraft | Stage 1 | Stage 2 | Stage 3 |